atiq-cs/cpp/Win32/Tutorials/ReadMe.md

 Here is a tested program that will help you to start with.
 The program is well-documented.

 Press Ctrl + Shift + B to build the program and then Ctrl + F5 to run the program.
 Download project files from here in case you cannot build and test the code yourself successfully.

+*[MSFT Docs - Using Messages and Message Queues](https://learn.microsoft.com/en-us/windows/win32/winmsg/using-messages-and-message-queues)* shows how to do message loop, working with message queue and sending/posting messages to the Window!

 **String Type Basics**